WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_4.md

 Moreover, he said to me, "Son of man, behold, I will break the supply of bread in Jerusalem.
 They shall eat bread by weight and with anxiety, and they shall drink water by measure and in dismay.

 ###### 17
-I will do this that they may lack bread and water, and look at one another in dismay, and rot away because of their punishment. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will do this that they may lack bread and water, and look at one another in dismay, and rot away because of their punishment.

 ***